By Brian Hogan

 Save the file and exit the editor.

 Then launch IRB and load this file.
-Since it's a local file rather than a gem or a built-in library, we have to specify a path.
-We also don't need to specify the
+Since it’s a local file rather than a gem or a built-in library, you have to specify a path.
+You also don’t need to specify the

 .rb extension of the file.